SAP-samples/sme-partner-reference-application/README.md

 13. Enterprise-ready compliance by personal data management and audit log
 14. Seamless and secure frontend and back-channel integration with SAP ERP solutions
 15. Delivering “open solutions” by integration-ready OData APIs and business events following SAP technology alignments
-16. Extensible by citizen user tools (AppGyver) to add web apps and mobile apps for customer specific use cases and user groups (planned)
-17. Deployment as one-off and multi-customer solution
+16. Deployment as one-off and multi-customer solution

 **Join our community!**